wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-15_NetPalm_Introduction_Part2.md

 Let's now also remove the interface we just added.
 We will be using [this](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#f7c75846-aace-4bc4-ab58-2ec34054b4e6) API to achieve that.

-Instead of using SSH to verify the current set of interfaces, let's use the NAPALM getconfig method (see use case 2).
+Instead of using SSH to verify the current set of interfaces, let's use the NAPALM getconfig method (see use case 2 in [part 1](https://blog.wimwauters.com/networkprogrammability/2020-04-15_netpalm_introduction_part1/)).
 You will get back a list of the current interfaces.
 Verify that Loopback 2000 is mentioned.

 ![netpalm](/images/2020-04-14-20.png)